-A taste for whistleblowing, recently reignited by Edward Snowden, has spread down to the bottom of Africa, into the corrupt corners of Zimbabwe.
-With less than a fortnight to go until the nation attempts to topple Robert Mugabe from a 33-year rule of terror and violence, an anonymous Facebook figure has been creating quite a stir.
+A taste for whistleblowing, recently reignited by Edward Snowden, has spread down to the bottom of Africa into the corrupt corners of Zimbabwe.
+With less than two weeks to go until the nation attempts to topple Robert Mugabe from a 33-year rule of terror and violence, an anonymous Facebook figure has been creating quite a stir.

 Baba Jukwa claims to be a powerful member in Mugabe’s political party, ZANU-PF, who is trying to bring the party down from the inside.
 He has been using Facebook to publish detailed allegations of corruption and violence, including the supposed perpetrators' names and phone numbers and disclosing dishonest election tactics.
-This is all in an attempt to galvanise the opposition party, MDC, into securing a victory that many believe they are long overdue.
+This is all in an attempt to galvanize the opposition party, MDC, into securing a victory that many believe is long overdue.

-Baba Jukwa labels himself as “a concerned father, fighting nepotism and directly linking the community with their leaders, government, MPs and ministers”.
-Only last month, in an attempt to deliver truth and re-establish Zimbabwe’s democratic right to a transparent government, he partnered with WikiLeaks.
+Baba Jukwa labels himself “a concerned father, fighting nepotism and directly linking the community with their leaders, government, MPs, and ministers.”
+Just last month, in an attempt to deliver truth and reestablish Zimbabwe’s democratic right to a transparent government, he partnered with WikiLeaks.

 Since Baba Jukwa started spilling secrets, the government has brought in ITC experts from China and Israel, and employed an Australia-based hacker/spy to try to identify the self-described saboteur.
 But Baba Jukwa's identity is still a mystery and his supporters continue to multiply, regardless of the brutal consequences Zimbabweans often face for opposing Mugabe.